WeblateOrg/weblate/docs/admin/access.rst

 .. note::

-    By turning on access-control lists, all users are prohibited from accessing anything within a given project, unless you add the permissions for them to do just that.
+    By turning on access control, all users are prohibited from accessing anything within a given project, unless you add the permissions for them to do just that.

 .. include:: /snippets/not-hosted-libre.rst

-Limit user's access to individual projects by turning on :guilabel:`Access` in the :guilabel:`Settings` of each respective project.
+Limit user's access to individual projects by selecting a different access control variation on the :guilabel:`Access` tab in the :guilabel:`Settings` of each respective project.
 This automatically creates several groups for the project in question, see :ref:`groups`.

 :guilabel:`Access control` can be set to: